NicholasLYang/uptointerpretation/content/posts/surface-area.md

 I specify what your code handles because it's quite easy to look at a new feature and say "oh but that's only 20 more lines".
-Sure, but those 20 lines might cause 20 bugs.
+Sure, but those 20 lines might cause 20 bugs or 200 bugs.
 Not to mention, I can write a naive implemention in 20 lines, that will eventually balloon to 500 lines once I figure out all the edgecases.

 Some of you may be ahead of me and are already responding that using a library doesn't reduce surface area, that it just hides it.
 And if you